herotechcourse/kotlin-lotto-precourse/README.md

 ### Validation for Lottery Purchase Amount

-- [ ]  Throw an error if the input is empty.
+- [x]  Throw an error if the input is empty.
-- [ ]  Throw an error if the input contains non-numeric characters.
+- [x]  Throw an error if the input contains non-numeric characters.
-- [ ]  Throw an error if the amount is not between 1000 and 100000 KRW.
+- [x]  Throw an error if the amount is not between 1000 and 100000 KRW.
-- [ ]  Throw an error if the amount is not a multiple of 1000.
+- [x]  Throw an error if the amount is not a multiple of 1000.

 ### Validation for Winning Numbers

-- [ ]  Throw an error if the input is empty.
+- [x]  Throw an error if the input is empty.
-- [ ]  Throw an error if the format is not six comma-separated numbers.
+- [x]  Throw an error if all input values are not valid numbers.
-- [ ]  Throw an error if the number of values is not exactly 6.
+- [x]  Throw an error if the number of values is not exactly 6.
-- [ ]  Throw an error if any number is outside the range of 1 to 45.
+- [x]  Throw an error if any number is outside the range of 1 to 45.
 - [ ]  Throw an error if there are duplicate numbers.

 ### Validation for Bonus Number

-- [ ]  Throw an error if the input is empty.
+- [x]  Throw an error if the input is empty.
 - [ ]  Throw an error if the input is not a number.
 - [ ]  Throw an error if the number is outside the range of 1 to 45.
 - [ ]  Throw an error if the number duplicates any of the winning numbers.